-Temporary Accommodation Service – this service works in partnership with Portsmouth City Housing Service to provide self contained Temporary Accommodation for Homeless families and vulnerable single people who are being accommodated whilst awaiting a decision on the eligibility for local authority housing
+This service works in partnership with Portsmouth City Housing Service to provide self contained Temporary Accommodation for Homeless families and vulnerable single people who are being accommodated whilst awaiting a decision on the eligibility for local authority housing

-Supported Housing Service –provides support and accommodation to vulnerable families enabling them to maintain their own tenancy independently leading to secure tenancy with Portsmouth City Council.
+This service provides support and accommodation to vulnerable families enabling them to maintain their own tenancy independently leading to secure tenancy with Portsmouth City Council.

-BOOST– The Portsmouth based Boost Project works with young people who are either being looked after by the local authority or who are about to leave care.
+The Portsmouth based Boost Project works with young people who are either being looked after by the local authority or who are about to leave care.
 The project aims to provide a “boost” to their independent living skills and to improve their life chances.
 This work also covers providing support to young people aged 16+ who are Unaccompanied Asylum Seeking Children.

 Who it helps